 - Why do you think my old roof needs to be replaced?
 Is there evidence of things like inadequate ventilation which I should address?

 - Please inspect my attic and help me evaluate whether now is the time to increase the ventilation in my attic.
-Please also help me understand if there is any evidence of leaks in my attic or high moisture levels, and how to address those.
+Please also help me understand if there is any evidence of leaks in my attic or high moisture levels and how to address those.

 Final Questions After Your Evaluation of the Roof

 To put together your final set of questions, you need to spend some time understanding and evaluating your roof.
 Walk around your home a few times and use binoculars if necessary to get a good look at your roof.
 Use online satellite imagery to look for unusual areas on your roof.
-If you have any upper story windows that look out over lower roof sections, use those to your advantage as well.
+If you have any upper-story windows that look out over lower roof sections, use those to your advantage as well.

 Keep a keen eye out for areas on your roof where debris collects, where extreme wear has occurred, and where a lot of mildew or other biological growth is present.
 Those things can indicate areas where perhaps something different should be done when your home is re-roofed.

 Look for any “dead valley” areas where water will collect and not easily drain from your roof.
-Know whether your chimney has a cricket behind it and, if your home has skylights, know how old they are.
+Know whether your chimney has a cricket behind it, and if your home has skylights, know how old they are.

-Here are 11 sample final questions for your roofing contractor:
+Here are 11 final sample questions for your roofing contractor: